harpal88/solguardian/PRESENTATION.md

 ## Technical Implementation

+### Architecture
+SolGuardian is built as a React-based web application with a focus on real-time data processing and visualization:

+- **Frontend**: React.js with functional components and hooks
+- **State Management**: React Context API for global state
+- **Data Visualization**: Chart.js for trend analysis
+- **Styling**: Custom CSS with responsive design

+### Solscan API Integration
 SolGuardian leverages Solscan's comprehensive APIs to fetch and analyze on-chain data:

 - `/account/transfer` - For wallet transaction history